 The HyperX Cloud Alpha is still hands-down the best gaming headset you can buy.
-It’s getting on a bit now, but despite the HyperX Cloud Orbit S getting close, nothing has been able to match the Cloud Alpha’s fantastic mix of audio quality, with a subtle, robust style, and does it all without breaking the bank.
+It’s getting on a bit now, but despite the HyperX Cloud Orbit S getting close, nothing has been able to match the Cloud Alpha’s fantastic mix of audio quality, subtle, robust style, and incredible value.
 We love it and it’s a more than worthy successor to the Cloud Pro.

 After a short demo with an early HyperX Cloud Alpha headset at Gamescom last year I was all ready to call it the new king of gaming headphones.
 The old HyperX Cloud has been my headset bae since Kingston took the excellent QPad QH-90 design, slapped a new badge on it, and tweaked the bass response just so.
 And no matter what they did in the intervening years, the HyperX engineers have been unable to improve on the mix of audio quality and fantastic price.